-Ship your Boat reliably with our network of qualified carriers and brokers.
+Ship your Boat reliably with our network of qualified transport companies.

 Best Practices For Transporting Boats By Truck

 If you can’t get your ship from point A to point B on the water, then the next best thing is to ship it over the road.
 However, that may be easier said than done, especially if it requires an oversize load or wide load permit.
 Fortunately, FR8Star is here to help.
 FR8Star will connect you with experienced drivers who are well-versed in transporting boats locally, regionally, and nationally, and they’ll take the guesswork out of the process.

 Still, there are some other things to consider when shipping a boat.
 You’ll need to choose a transport method and prepare the boat for shipping.
 Here are some tips that will help you get your boat off the trailer and back on the water quickly and easily.

 There are primarily two methods for shipping a boat: using a trailer you already own or using a carrier-supplied trailer.
 The benefit of using your own trailer is that you know it fits your boat properly, so there are no surprises.
 One caution, though, is that you’ll need to take extra care during the inspection process to ensure the trailer (in addition to the boat) is in good working order.

 The benefit of using a carrier’s trailer is that drivers with boat-hauling experience can use the specifications you provide to find the right trailer for the job.
 In some situations, the best option may be to ship both your boat and boat trailer on a carrier’s flatbed trailer.
 This might be a flatbed, drop deck, gooseneck, or other type of trailer, depending on the dimensions of the boat.